 Entry into Finland and exit from Finland

-The EU States currently applying the Schengen Code are Austria, Belgium, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, and Sweden, but not the United Kingdom or Ireland.
+The EU States currently applying the Schengen Code are Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden, but not the United Kingdom or Ireland.
 Non-EU States applying the Schengen Code are Iceland, Norway and Switzerland.

 A recreational craft that departed from Finland and goes outside the seaward limit of Finland's territorial sea without visiting a port in another country may enter the country and exit the country without visiting a border crossing point and without being subjected to border checks other than randomly.